There are four main types of essays that students usually use for their college submissions and assignment writing tasks.

 Argumentative Essay Example Paragraph

-Here is an example of a paragraph taken from the main body of an argumentative essay on the effects of distance learning on education.
+Here is an example of a paragraph taken from the main body of an argumentative essay titled “Living with Climate Change: Everyday Struggles Across the Globe.”

 Expository Essay Example Paragraph